LRAJA33/RISCV-HDP/README.md

 ![Screenshot from 2024-03-08 05-34-34](https://github.com/LRAJA33/RISCV-HDP/assets/105126037/8e23a45e-7b0f-46c4-b387-6635a56fb8c0)

- ## Modifying Hostname in Ubuntu Virtual Machine
+ ## Modifying Hostname in Virtual Machine

      1. Open the terminal in Ubuntu.
      2. Run the following command to edit the hostname file: